haoxins/haoxins.github.io/archived/2021-cryptography-real-world.md

   `RSA` encryption **in favor of**
   *Elliptic Curve Diffie-Hellman* (**ECDH**) for both *key exchanges* and *hybrid encryption*.

+* First, if you want to encrypt a message to Alice, you use an `(EC)DH`-based key exchange with Alice's public key and a key pair that you generate for the occasion
+  (this is called an ephemeral key pair).
+* After this, you can send the ephemeral public key and the ciphertext to Alice.
+  Alice can use your ephemeral public key to perform a key exchange with her own key pair.

 ## Signatures and zero-knowledge proofs